The European ALARA Network

 Florence Gallay (ASN, France)

-3b.2 pdf The Montbéliard experience with managing radon (1.16 MB)
+3b.2 The Montbéliard experience with managing radon

 Sandra Biguenet (CEPN, France)